loov/lensm/README.md

 ```

 Note: The program requires a binary that is built on your computer, otherwise the source code for the functions cannot be loaded.

+## Why?

+I wrote a blog post at https://www.storj.io/blog/lensm on why and how the core functionality works.